 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia has recommended Scentre Group.
+The Motley Fool Australia owns shares of Super Retail Group Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.